Dream of having the confidence to travel solo?

 As I’m sure anyone who reads this blog regularly will have figured out, I’m a lot more interested in the quirky than I am in the seedy.
 But you can’t spend 24 hours in Amsterdam without seeing the famous Red Light District, whether or not you are interested in drugs or prostitution, I decided it would be best for me to book a Sandeman’s evening tour through the area.

 Sandeman’s tours are popular because they are so inexpensive, so this is hardly a small group tour experience.
 I lucked out with my guide Lisa though because she was very professional and entertaining at the same time.
 She told all the juicy stories anyone would want going through the Red Light District, but she was never exploitative when talking about the sex workers.
-I highly recommend getting on line for her tour if you can,
+I highly recommend getting on line for her tour if you can.
+You can book the tour yourself by clicking here.

 Picture taking is strictly verboten in the main part of the Red Light District because the sex workers don’t want their picture taken.
 So instead of getting your attention with snaps, I’ll have to try to keep it with…